 Background of the Business

 Building on its small engine technologies, Yamaha Motor released its first generator model, the ET1250, in 1973.
+Since then, Yamaha Motor is actively developing new 4-stroke and inverter-type models that meet voluntary regulations set by the Japan Land Engine Manufacturers Association and other strict emissions standards adopted around the world.

 Current Business and Market Conditions

 As needs for generators expand beyond business applications, these products now need to be quieter, easier to operate, and applicable to a broader range of operating environments in addition to offering sufficient durability, reliability, and quality sustained power.
-Meanwhile, Yamaha Motor is actively developing new 4-stroke and invertertype

 Name of company